niccokunzmann/UC121902-TNARX-A/README.md

     UC121902_TNARX_A::Display display(CE, CK, DI);
     UC121902_TNARX_A::Display display(); // CE == 2, CK == 3, DI == 4

 You can choose one of the lines.
+You can rename them to use multiple displays.

 ###Printing